GitHub-workflow-APP/Owasp-Top10-Salesforce/README.md

 Purpose
 -------
-The [OWASP Top 10](https://www.owasp.org/index.php/Top_10_2013-Top_10) lists the top 10 most critical web application vulnerabilities to help educate those who buils such applications about the possible threats.
+The [OWASP Top 10](https://www.owasp.org/index.php/Top_10_2013-Top_10) lissts the top 10 most critical web application vulnerabilities to help educate those who buils such applications about the possible threats.
 This repo contains example code that demonstrates how these vulnerabilities can occur on Force.com

 Background
 ----------